When to hire a lawyer for a spinal cord injury?

 Spinal cord injury involves damage to the nerves within the spinal canal; most SCIs are caused by trauma to the vertebral column, thereby affecting the spinal cord’s ability to send and receive messages from the brain to the body’s systems that control sensory, motor and autonomic function below the level of injury.

-After injury, nerve cells, or neurons, of the peripheral nervous system (PNS), which carry signals to the limbs, torso, and other parts of the body, are able to repair themselves.
+After an injury, nerve cells, or neurons, of the peripheral nervous system (PNS), which carry signals to the limbs, torso, and other parts of the body, can repair themselves.
 Injured nerves in the CNS, however, are not able to regenerate.

 Nerve cells of the brain and spinal cord respond to trauma and damage differently than most other cells of the body, including those in the PNS.
 The brain and spinal cord are confined within bony cavities that protect them, but this also renders them vulnerable to compression damage caused by swelling or forceful injury.
 Cells of the CNS have a very high rate of metabolism and rely upon blood glucose for energy – these cells require a full blood supply for healthy functioning.
 CNS cells are particularly vulnerable to reductions in blood flow (ischemia).